Year 3/4

 We follow the spelling patterns from Spelling Shed.

 The children can then use the website to practice their weekly spellings choosing the level of support they need.
-Each child in Year 3 has a copy of the spelling lists in their school book bag.
+Each child in Year 4 has a copy of the spelling lists in their school book bag.

 Children who are having phonics teaching will get spellings from their phonic phase.

-We will also cover the spellings from the Statutory Year 3/ 4 list
+We will also cover the spellings from the Statutory Year 3/4 list.

-Homework
+Homework |

-• be given a maths activity, either linked to their learning that week or revisiting a previously taught skill
+Every week on Friday (due in the following Tuesday) Year 4 children will be given a maths activity, either linked to their learning that week or revisiting a previously taught skill.

-• be expected to read their reading book and get their reading record signed x3 weekly
+- read their reading book and get their reading record signed x3 weekly

-• play on TTRockstars and Spelling Shed
+- Play on TT Rockstars and Spelling Shed games.

-• learn their weekly spellings (each week has a different list focus that the children have been practising in school that week)
+- Learn their weekly spellings (each week has a different list focus that the children have been practising in school that week)

 Each term Year 4 children will:

-• be set their black book homework tasks.
+- be set their black book homework tasks.
 They need to be as creative as possible so it could include art work, writing, computer presentations, 3D models, posters etc. It is hoped an adult at home will work collaboratively with the child and help them with their learning and presentation.
-When this happens the work is often simply stunning.
+When this happens the work is often simply stunning!

 Black book homework

-Choose at least 3 activities from the list below to complete over the Summer term and during the half term holidays (due in on Monday 8th July.)
 You are going to share all your homework with your class mates and teacher.
 It could include art work, writing, computer presentations (printed out), 3D models, posters, photographs etc. You will have to explain to the class what you have done.

 Homework for research to be completed in Black Books:

 We have been learning how to persuade someone in Literacy.
-Linking this to your DT work, can you write a persuasive piece (this could be a letter, leaflet, poster etc.) to persuade someone to buy your book sleeve.
+Linking this to your DT work, can you write a persuasive piece (this could be a letter, leaflet, poster etc.) to persuade someone to buy your book sleeve. |

 In Geography we’re looking at where our food comes from.
-Choose your favourite foods and find out where they come from; are they good for the environment and their journey to our country and any other great facts/recipes about them.
+Choose your favourite foods and find out where they come from; are they good for the environment; their journey to our country; any other great facts/recipes about them. |

-We’re going to be looking at Electricity!
-Make a poster or informative leaflet about the dangers of electricity.
+We’re going to be look at Electricity!
+Make a poster or informative leaflet about the dangers of electricity. |

 The summer holidays are coming up at the end of the term!
 Write about your ‘best bits’ of year 4 to share with year 3 before they start year 4.
-This can be presented however you like!
+This can be presented however you like! |